Jorge Rodríguez (footballer, born 1980)

-Jorge Eugenio Rodríguez Álvarez (born 11 August 1980) is a Spanish former footballer who played as a central defender.
+Jorge Eugenio Rodríguez Álvarez (born 11 August 1980) is a Spanish former professional footballer who played as a central defender.

 Club career

-Born in Cee, Galicia, Rodríguez finished his development at RC Celta de Vigo's youth academy, and started his senior career with their reserves in the 1999–2000 season.
+Born in Cee, Galicia, Rodríguez finished his development at RC Celta de Vigo's youth academy, and started his senior career with their reserves in the 1997–98 season.
 On 18 January 2003, he made his first-team – and La Liga – debut, starting in a 1–0 away loss against Real Sociedad.

 In summer 2005, Rodríguez signed with Racing de Ferrol of Segunda División.
-He joined Segunda División B club Mérida UD six months later, and competed at the same level the following eight years, representing CD Ourense, Zamora CF, Pontevedra CF, Real Oviedo, Real Avilés CF and SD Compostela.
+He joined Segunda División B club Mérida UD six months later, and competed at the same level the following eight years, representing CD Ourense, Zamora CF, Pontevedra CF, Real Oviedo, Real Avilés Industrial CF and SD Compostela.